ssilwal29/api-ninja/README.md

 - **Happy Path**: Ensures endpoints work as expected with valid inputs.
 - **Error Handling**: Tests how endpoints handle invalid inputs or missing data.
 - **Boundary Values**: Tests edge cases for input parameters.
+- **Authentication**: Tests cases related to authentication accessing the endpoint
+- **Schema Validation**: Ensures the request and response schema are valid and expected as defined

 Run the following command to generate flows:
 ```